Basic Boat Maintenance Tips

 Change the Oil

-Boat engines need regular oil changes, especially 4-stroke outboards, inboards and stern drives.
+Boat motors need regular oil changes, especially 4-stroke outboards, inboards and stern drives.
 How often your boat's engine needs an oil change depends on the model, but if you're not sure, just keep 100 hours of operation in mind as a general rule.

-Check your boat's owner's manual for instructions on how to change the oil for its engine, and never attempt to change the oil yourself if you don't know what you're doing.
+Use marine grade oil, which is specially formulated for boat engines.
+It's not the same as automotive oil either, so don't take any shortcuts.
+Check the owner's manual for instructions on how to change the oil for its engine, and never attempt to do it yourself if you don't know how.

 Inspect the Propellers